Annie Rensselaer Tinker: World War I

 At the start of World War I in 1914, three years before the United States joined the war, Tinker sailed herself to Europe to volunteer with the British Red Cross.
 She served as a nurse, working on the front lines in Belgium, France, and Italy.
 She was placed in charge of a hospital in Ostend, Belgium.
 The hospital was overtaken by Germans soldiers during her time as director.
 After her father died unexpectedly in 1915, she sailed home for his funeral, and then returned to Europe to serve for the remainder of the war.

-For her service during the war, the French government awarded her a medal of honor in 1921.
+For her services during the war, the French government awarded her a medal of honor in 1921.

 Personal life

 After the end of World War I, Tinker lived in Naples, Italy.
 She entered into a long-term relationship with Kate Darling Nelson, eventually naming her as sole heir of her will.

-Tinker's dress was considered "masculine" for the time, even earning a comment from The New York Times on her “mannish garb”.
+Tinker's dress was considered "masculine" for the time, even earning a comment from The New York Times on her “mannish garb.”
 A portrait of her at the age of fifteen shows her in a man's smoking jacket, "flaunt[ing] convention".

 Tinker described herself as a "spinster".

 Death and legacy

 Tinker's health began to falter in her late thirties.
 She died after undergoing surgery for tonsillitis, passing on February 21, 1924, at the age of 39.

 In her will, she bequeathed a sum of two million dollars to form the "Annie R. Tinker Memorial Fund", with the stated purpose of providing help to "women who have to work for a living".
-The fund remained active until 2018, when it legally transferred its assets to the New York Community Trust.
+The fund remained active until 2018, when it legally transferred its assets to The New York Community Trust.
 A new fund was created in Tinker's name to continue her charitable mission.